isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="administrator-roles"></a>Funciones de administrador

-Office 365 Enterprise sigue el modelo de control de acceso basado en roles (RBAC): los roles de administración definen los permisos y las funciones.
-La persona que se suscribe a Office 365 para su organización se convierte automáticamente en un administrador global o administrador de nivel superior.
-Existen cinco roles de administrador: administrador global, administrador de facturación, administrador de contraseñas, administrador de servicios y administrador de control de usuarios.
-Para más información sobre los roles de administrador en Office 365 Enterprise, incluida la forma en que se aplican a la administración de Exchange Online, SharePoint Online y Skype Empresarial Online, vea [Asignar roles de administrador](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
-Si usa Office 365 ofrecido por 21Vianet en China, vea [Asignar roles de administrador en Office 365 para empresas](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).
+Office 365 Enterprise follows a role-based access control (RBAC) model: permissions and capabilities are defined by management roles.
+The person who signs up for Office 365 for his or her organization automatically becomes a global administrator, or top-level administrator.
+There are five administrator roles: global administrator, billing administrator, password administrator, service administrator, and user management administrator.
+For more information about administrator roles in Office 365 Enterprise, including how they apply to Exchange Online, SharePoint Online, and Skype for Business Online administration, see [Assigning administrator roles](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
+If you are using Office 365 operated by 21Vianet in China, see [Assign admin roles in Office 365 for business](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).

 ## <a name="delegated-administration-and-support-for-partners"></a>Soporte y administración delegada para socios